The Scholarship System

 Internship Resume

-Having a resume ready can also serve your child as they pursue their education.
+Having a resume ready can also serve your child as they pursue their college education.
 Many internships require a resume to apply.
 Having a scholarship resume ready means they can easily adjust the document to meet these requirements, making the idea of landing an internship less intimidating and certainly less time-consuming.

 Employment Resume